firebase/firebase-js-sdk/docs-devsite/firestore_.experimentallongpollingoptions.md

 {% endcomment %}

 # ExperimentalLongPollingOptions interface
-Options for long polling when it is used.
+Options that configure the SDK’s underlying network transport (WebChannel) when long-polling is used.

+Note: This interface is "experimental" and is subject to change.

 See `FirestoreSettings.experimentalAutoDetectLongPolling`<!-- -->, `FirestoreSettings.experimentalForceLongPolling`<!-- -->, and `FirestoreSettings.experimentalLongPollingOptions`<!-- -->.